DiptoSarkar182/book_face/README.md

 ## Introduction

 Book Face is a social media application built with Ruby on Rails.
-It is a clone of popular social media platforms, featuring core functionalities such as user authentication, profiles, posts, following, liking, and commenting.
+It is a clone of popular social media platforms, featuring core functionalities such as user authentication, profiles, posts, adding friends, liking, and commenting.

 ## Live Demo